tolumide-ng/userFeedback/README.md

 ## Some Choices Made:

-1. Used the atomic design pattern to ease the categorization of components, avoid the unnecessary nesting across the application, promote component reusability, and ease of testing
+1. Used the atomic design pattern for many reasons including:
+    - to ease the categorization/classification of components
+    - avoid unnecessary nesting of components across the application
+    - promote component reusability
+    - ease of testing
 2. Testing hooks is debatable.
-However, the choice was made in this case as it handles most of the logic on the page
+However, the choice was made in this case as `useHome` hook handles some important logic
+3. To improve the UX: Expectations for an input field are immediately validated, against the current input with feedback displayed once the user starts typing in an input field.
+This helps the user immediately understand what is required in a specific field

 ## What could have been done better: